David James Robinson

 I earned a bachelor’s degree in psychology with a minor in philosophy.
 During those undergraduate days, I also carried a double major in biology.
 Doctor?
 Lawyer?
 Psychologist?
 I wasn’t sure what I would become.
 I enrolled in law school still uncertain what my profession would be.
 I viewed the law as the clearest way to help people.
 I earned my Juris Doctor degree from Syracuse University while working full-time nights and weekends as a mental health counselor at a hospital.

 I have learned to value customer service not as a ‘goal’ but as a method to reach all the other goals.

-After law school, I worked as a psychiatric counselor for St. Joseph’s Hospital, in Syracuse, NY.
+After law school, I worked as a psychiatric counselor at St. Joseph’s Hospital, in Syracuse, NY.
 Those were good years.
 I did good work helping people from many cultures and socio-economic status.
 I served on the hospital’s ethics committee, weighing in on policy decisions and participating in critical incident evaluations.
 I performed my professional mental health duties in the hospital ED, inpatient mental health unit and in the community.
 Working in different areas of the hospital and with differing levels of professionals, I learned to value customer service not as a ‘goal’ but as the method to reach all the other goals.

 When I decided that it was time to change careers from mental health to law, I also decided that it was time for a geographic change.
 My best friend lives in Portland.
 She knew enough about me and I knew enough about Portland that the choice was simple.
 In the summer of 2008, I left Syracuse, NY in a rusty Ford Explorer and headed west.
 Everything that was important to me fit in the back … and I could still see out the back window.
 I came here by way of N. Carolina, Tennessee, Arizona, and a bunch of stops along the way, all the while studying for the Oregon Bar.
 Doesn’t every Portland transplant have a car story?